changlabtw/hicmaptools/README.md

             -in_gin        .gin file in ginteractions format

     QUERY_MODE:
-            -bait         calculate average contacts from downstream to upstream of interested position
+            -bait         calculates average contacts from downstream to upstream of the interested position

-            -local       list all contacts inside an interval
+            -local       list of all contacts inside an interval

             -loop        contact intensity between two ends of a loop